-Proving is a process - property of logarithms
+Proving is a process - an example proof on a property of logarithms

-The purpose of this article is to talk about proving.
-Many kids fear proving and just cannot do it.
-This may stem from several reasons.
-Remember that proving a math thing is like solving a problem: it is a process.
-It many times is a process of trial and error.
-The proofs that you see in math books are polished and finished and look like they go so smoothly from step to step.
-It makes you wonder how in the world did they suddenly understand to use this or that as the next step???
-A typical math curriculum does not talk much about proving until in high school students are all of a sudden expected to produce such fine and dandy proofs in geometry.
+The purpose of this article is to talk about proving as a process.
+Many students fear writing proofs and just cannot do them, which may stem from several reasons.
+Remember that writing proofs in math is just like solving any problem: it is a process.
+Often, it is a process of trial and error.
+The proofs you see in math books are polished and finished and read so smoothly from step to step.
+It makes you wonder how in the world did they suddenly understand to use this or that as the next step?

-In times past, kids used to take on their father's trade pretty much.
-They would observe the father work, and no doubt they would see dad face problems dad didn't know how to solve at first go.
-So the children would see a problem solving process first hand!
+In times past, children used to take on their father's trade.
+They would observe the father work, and no doubt they would see dad face problems he didn't know how to solve at first.
+The children saw a problem solving process first hand and learned from that!

-This exact same thing can be very useful in learning math.
-Try sometimes, take a problem that your child couldn't solve, and "think it aloud" for her.
-Just make plain to her the whole process of mistakes and several different ideas and maybe checking back to reference books.
-It can be so eye-opening to youngsters that math problems are usually NOT solved by some mysterious "AHA!" thing where at first sight you know the answer.
+Letting students be like apprentices that observe skilled math problem solving can be very useful to them!
+Try it sometimes: use a challenging problem and think through the problem aloud as you solve it.
+Make plain to the listeners the entire process of mistakes, different ideas, and maybe even checking back to reference books.
+It can be eye-opening to youngsters that math problems are usually NOT solved by some mysterious "AHA!" moment where you know the answer at first sight.

-And here you will see an example of a problem solving process...
-And what follows is my true thinking process in solving this problem.
-It is exactly how I thought through it.
+Here you will see an example of a problem solving process...
+What follows was my true thinking process in solving a particular problem.
+This is exactly how I thought through it.

 Okay, that looked simpler, so I did the same for the other side of the original equation, calling it y:

-BUT, my proof did certainly not look like one of those textbook "dandy" 2-3 steps proofs.
+BUT, my proof certainly didn't look like one of those textbook "dandy" 2-3 steps proofs.
 Could I arrange it to look like that?
-Well, looking back, if I take antilogarithms (or raise a to these powers) of both sides of this supposed equation,
+Well, looking back, if I take antilogarithms (or raise a to these powers) on both sides of this equation, I get

 |n logaM ? logaMn|